Detection, localisation and tracking of pallets using machine learning techniques and 2D range data: Background

 In summary, rangefinder-based systems avoid certain limitations associated with vision-based approaches, but are nonetheless limited as far as detection capabilities are concerned, such as: (i) the need for a model-based approach grounded on pallet geometry; (ii) the necessity of computing features enabling model matching processes; (iii) the ease at which detection estimates can diverge.

 \textit{{Discussion}}.
 At a first glance, model-based approaches seem appealing because pallets are characterised by a well-defined shape and geometrical features.
-However, in order to enable a reliable and robust detection, experience suggests that many assumptions are to be posed.
-In fact, all the approaches in the literature, in a way or another, are characterised by recurrent limitations: while vision-based methods are highly dependent on light conditions (or assume them to be stable), camera calibration issues, and pallet-to-camera distance, or assume to retrofit the environment with the adoption of fiducial markers on each pallet, range-based methods are based on models grounded on pallet's geometry, and require the stable detection of certain characterising features.
+However, in order to enable a reliable and robust detection, experience suggests that many assumptions are to be made.
+In fact, all the approaches in the literature, in a way or another, are characterised by recurring limitations: while vision-based methods are highly dependent on light conditions (or assume them to be stable), camera calibration issues, and pallet-to-camera distance, or assume to retrofit the environment with the adoption of fiducial markers on each pallet, range-based methods are based on models grounded on pallet's geometry, and require the stable detection of certain characterising features.
 From our analysis, it appears that the use of machine learning techniques for the problem of pallet detection and localisation, coupled with solutions for pallet's pose tracking, and when only range information is used, has not been explored in the literature.
-Such an approach is expected to avoid the drawbacks associated with vision-based approaches, does not assume any \textit{a priori} model for pallets, does not compute high level features, and adopts a sequential classification procedure to reduce the occurrence of false positives.

-Furthermore, it can be seen generally that the most used sensors for object detection, classification and tracking based on machine learning techniques are 3D LiDARs \cite{feng2018towards, zhou2017voxelnet,asvadi2017depthcn}, cameras\footnote{Web: \url{http://cs-chan.com/source/FADL/Online_Paper_Summary_Table.pdf}} or a combination of both \cite{liang2018deep, matti2017combining}, while 2D laser rangefinders are usually avoided for this task despite their convenience, as they provide only partial contour information.
-This fact poses the challenge of how to make use of sparse data with limited information content, while still achieving a system with robust tracking capabilities and a small number of false positive detections.
+Such an approach is expected to avoid the drawbacks associated with vision-based approaches, does not assume any \textit{a priori} model for pallets, does not compute high level features, and can be potentially ported to other similar applications via retraining of the object recognition module.
+In addition, the method includes a sequential classification procedure to reduce the occurrence of false positives.
+Furthermore, it can be seen generally that the most used sensors for object detection, classification and tracking based on machine learning techniques are 3D LiDARs \cite{feng2018towards, zhou2017voxelnet,asvadi2017depthcn}, cameras\footnote{Web: \url{http://cs-chan.com/source/FADL/Online_Paper_Summary_Table.pdf}} or a combination of LiDARs and cameras \cite{liang2018deep, matti2017combining}, while 2D laser rangefinders are usually avoided for this task despite their convenience, as they provide only partial contour information.
+This fact poses the challenge of how to make use of sparse data with limited information content, while still achiving a system with robust tracking capabilities and a small number of false positive detections.